NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 What's next?
 The way [this series]({% post_url blog/2016-02-03-stack-overflow-a-technical-deconstruction %}) works is I blog in order of what the community wants to know about most.
 Going by [the Trello board](https://trello.com/b/0zgQjktX/blog-post-queue-for-stack-overflow-topics), it looks like [Caching](https://trello.com/c/OztwfkG7/16-caching-redis) is the next most interesting topic.
-So next time expect to learn how we cache data both on the web tier and redis, how we handle cache invalidation, and take advantage of pub/sub for various tasks along the way.
+So next time expect to learn how we cache data both on the web tier and Redis, how we handle cache invalidation, and take advantage of pub/sub for various tasks along the way.

 [Bosun]: https://bosun.org
 [GH.BosunReporter]: https://github.com/StackExchange/BosunReporter